 Tips for Preventing a Relapse

 After getting treatment at a medical detox center, the next step is to learn how to have a safe, healthy recovery.
 Relapse prevention techniques can be as easy as adopting a healthy diet, exercising and getting enough sleep.
 In addition, patients can use support groups or therapists to learn relaxation techniques for reducing anxiety.

 “Red flag” situations are times when the patient is in a situation that makes a relapse more likely.
 Hanging out with a friend who uses or going to a bar are examples of red flags.
 Avoiding these situations is the first goal.
 If this is not always possible, it is important to have stress management techniques and other ways of handling negative emotions already in place.

 There are many options available to help patients stay sober.
 Many of them are also used to get sober.
 Some of these options include:

-The right treatment center can help patients quit using and begin their sobriety.
+The right treatment center can help patients quit using, begin their sobriety, and develop a relapse prevention plan.
 Detox builds the foundation for a healthy recovery.
-To find out how a Serenity House Detox can help you get sober and stay that way, call us today at 866.516.8356.
+To find out how Serenity House Detox can help you get sober and stay that way, call us today at 866.516.8356.